music-suite/music-suite/docs/src/User-Guide.md

     theme = pseq [e,a|*2,c',b|*2,a,gs|*3,e'] |/ 8
 ```

-## Traversing pitches, dynamics and articulations
+## Pitches, dynamics and articulations

 Music Suite defines traversals and lenses for all of the standard musical aspects (pitch, dynamic, articulation and so on).
 If you've been following the previous chapters, you might have seen examples of these already: expressions such as `pitches .~ c`, `dynamics .~ ff` or `over dynamics (+ 1)` make use of traversals to *update* all pitches, dynamics and so on, in a given piece of music.

-## Traversing dynamics and articulation

-TODO

-## Traversing parts and playing techniques
+## Parts and playing techniques

 TODO